canonical/lxd/doc/cloud-init.md

         address: 10.10.10.254
 ```

-A container's rootfs will contain the following files as a result:
+An instance's rootfs will contain the following files as a result:

  * `/var/lib/cloud/seed/nocloud-net/network-config`
  * `/etc/network/interfaces.d/50-cloud-init.cfg` (if using ifupdown)